 - Time management – translates well to most roles

 - Relationship building – translates well to account manager or client success roles

 - Empathy – translates well to most roles

 - Organization – translates well to operations and program manager roles

-- Leadership – translates well to program manager and product manager roles
+- Leadership – translates well to program manager and product manager/clinical product manager roles

 Free resources for learning technology skills include: